dfinder/clue_project_but_better/README.md

 # clue_project_but_better
-screw OOP, I'm doing this project in haskell
+fsck OOP, I'm doing this project in haskell